Soulsbane/todolistgen/API.md

 #FileUtils.GetDefaultTodoFileName()
 Returns the fileName used to generate a todo list.
 By default this file is named todo.
 This setting is stored in config.lua in the AppConfigVars table.

+#FileUtils.RegisterFileForRemoval(fileName)
+Registers a fileName that will be removed before a directory is scanned.

 #FileUtils.RemoveFileFromAddonDir(fileName)
 Removes fileName from the currently in use addon's directory.